The DRT Training System

 Suppleness

-Suppleness in your joints gives you the ability to move freely with your horses’ movement by remaining relaxed, yet fully engaged and stable in the saddle.
+Suppleness in your joints gives you the ability to move freely with your horse’s movement by remaining relaxed, yet fully engaged and stable in the saddle.
 This suppleness is what riders have when they are making riding look effortless.
 Improved suppleness will also allow you to ride without aches, pains and stiffness, so you can enjoy your riding more.

-This is the DRT Training System, a model to help you understand the 4 elements that combine to achieve the ultimate goal of dressage, that of coalescence.
+A model to help you understand the four elements that combine to achieve the ultimate goal of dressage — that of coalescence.
+We are currently looking at the element suppleness.

 Suppleness is achieved through a combination of flexibility, elasticity and strength in your muscles and ligaments that surround your joints.
 I sometimes refer to this as elastic strength.
 You need this suppleness in all your joints, but especially your vertebrae and hips because they absorb most of the movement of the horse.